Cuberick-Orion/CIRR/Test-split_server.md

 We host an [evaluation server](http://cirr.cecs.anu.edu.au/) on a dedicated machine.
 It accepts a `.json` file containing the model's predictions and returns results.

+> [!IMPORTANT]
->The `.json` files must be generated following our templates, otherwise, it cannot be properly processed.
+> The `.json` files must be generated following our templates, otherwise, it cannot be properly processed.

+> [!WARNING]
->We do not save your information, nor your uploaded files to the server.
+> We do not save your information, nor your uploaded files to the server.
+>

->Nevertheless, please DO NOT upload any file containing sensitive information.
+> Nevertheless, please DO NOT upload any file containing sensitive information.
 We are not responsible for any related incidents.

 ## Generating the Prediction Files for Upload